Do you want to create a WordPress plugin using a plugin?

 In this case, simply fix the error and then click on ‘Update File’ to make the plugin live.

-You can now activate, deactivate, and delete the custom plugin just like any other plugin.
-Simply head over to Plugins » Installed Plugins, and find the custom plugin, and then make your changes.
+You can now activate, deactivate, or delete the custom plugin just like any other plugin.
+Simply head over to Plugins » Installed Plugins, find the custom plugin, and then make your changes.

 At some point, you may want to change the plugin’s code.
 For example, you may need to fix a security vulnerability or add a missing feature.